moment/luxon/docs/matrix.md

 | `fromString` in other locales       | OK           | Invalid DateTime if uses localized strings‡ | Uses English if uses localized strings‡ | OK                   |
 | `Info.months`, etc in en-US         | OK           | OK                                          | OK                                      | OK                   |
 | `Info.months`, etc in other locales | OK           | Uses English                                | Uses English                            | OK                   |

-† Luxon uses a hack that may not work in all locales, though it works in the ones I've tested.

 ‡ This means that Luxon can't parse anything with a word in it like localized versions of "January" or "Tuesday".
 It's fine with numbers.